June 13, 2011

-At that point you understand that you cannot coast at any time or any cost on a descent.
+At that point you understand that you cannot coast at any time on a descent.

 I don’t know about most people, but for me, the thought of taking my feet off the pedals for the descent conjures up the image of pedals and cranks becoming industrial strength meat grinders.
 And bone grinders.

 That’s when I learn that the shaking leg muscles are only halfway into their full fixie form of expression.
 My head begins to spin at the same cadence as my legs.
 Strange.
 Very strange.

 By the time I got back for my meeting the sensation of conquest took total control of my mind.
 I’m not sure what this is all about.
 I’m just sure that, in a bizarre way, I like it.